null-crafter/null-crafter/README.md

 # Null Crafter

-Hi, I'm a magical hare, or 法師兔 in Chinese.
+Hi, I'm a magical hare, or ᚺᚨᚱᛖ in Elder Futhark.

 Craft-wise, I'm a programmer (a dev maybe?) and seasoned Linux sysadmin.